Get Free Solar Panel Quotes

 Why exactly does it cost more?
 Well, the further away ground-mounted solar panels are from the property they are powering, the longer the wiring will have to be.
 And the more material you use, the more the installation will cost.

-Wiring that stretches over a long distance also needs to be thicker than usual to prevent a voltage drop – the pressure that pushes electricity – as the electricity travels from your panels to your home.
+Wiring that stretches over a long distance also needs to be thicker than usual to prevent a voltage drop – the loss of electrical potential/pressure over a distance – as the electricity travels from your panels to your home.

 They are easier to access for maintenance and cleaning, which can improve their efficiency and longevity.
-Additionally, ground-mounted solar panels are ideal for properties with ample land but unsuitable roofs for solar installations due to shading, orientation, or structural limitations.
+Additionally, they are ideal for properties with ample land but unsuitable roofs for solar installations due to shading, orientation, or structural limitations.

 Roof-mounted solar panels are directly installed on a building’s roof, making them a popular choice for residential and commercial properties with limited land space.